Staff

 Dr. Kimberly Springer is Curator for Oral History for the Oral History Archives at Columbia University’s Rare Book & Manuscript Library.
 She holds a master’s of information science, specializing in archives, preservation and social computing from the University of Michigan - Ann Arbor.
 She obtained her doctorate from the Women’s Studies Program at Emory University in Atlanta.

-Columbia University’s Oral History Master of Arts Program is the first program of its kind in the United States: a one-year interdisciplinary MA degree training students in oral history method and theory.
-Oral historian and educator Amy Starcheski directs the master's program.
+Columbia University’s Oral History Master of Arts (OHMA) Program is a one-year interdisciplinary MA degree training students in oral history method and theory.
+OHMA offers workshops and teaches oral history as a practice of co-creating dialogic, critical conversations about the past, in the present, which are oriented towards the future.